 - Want to try VPN One Click?
 Download it here

 The website is a little disappointing with few low-level details on the service.
 Instead it seems more of a marketing exercise aimed at novice users, and it's not particularly successful even at that level.

 This sounds great, until you realize that you're charged separately for each device. $1.25 a month for an Android device alone (on a yearly subscription) could be a real bargain, but add a single PC and that jumps to $3.33.
-For comparison, Private Internet Access charges only $3.25 to support up to five devices, and it doesn't care what they are or how you mix them up.
+For comparison, Private Internet Access' annual plan charges only $3.33 a month to support up to five devices, and it doesn't care what they are or how you mix them up.

-We grabbed the appropriate client for our Windows 10 system, and the installer set it up in a few seconds with no issues or complications at all.
+We grabbed the Windows client anyway, and the installer set it up in a few seconds with no issues or complications at all.

 The client has a good-looking interface, with a world map, lists of servers organized by continents and a clear status pane displaying details on current location, IP address and subscription status.

 For all the client's visual style, it doesn't have much substance.

 The map doesn't show the server locations, for example.
 It's not clickable, and can't be zoomed or scrolled.